mbaraa/mbaraa.com/files/blogs/a-rant-about-the-scroll-event-in-nuxt-3.md

 </script>
 ```

-But wait now `x` and `y` won't be accessible from the template, since they're locals in that arrow function.
+But wait now `x` and `y` won't be accessible from the template, since they are locals in that arrow function.

 So we'll create global ones and update them as the locals update